 The Sales Centre is open Monday to Saturday from 9:30am – 5:30pm and on Sundays from 10:30am – 4:30pm and you can reach them by calling 029 2060 0373.

 The LDP proposes the legal framework for the development and use of land within Cardiff up to 2026.
 It provides the context for determining local planning applications.

 It states that initiatives for major economic growth in south east Wales should be focussed in a corridor from Cardiff Bay and city centre to Llantrisant and Talbot Green.

-So, development on this scale is required: we believe that Plasdŵr is an ideal solution and represents an opportunity to enhance Cardiff even further by creating its own garden city – a great place for people to live, work and play.
+The masterplan for Plasdŵr received planning in March 2017 and represents an opportunity to enhance Cardiff even further by creating its own garden city – a great place for people to live, work and play.
 The fact that this entire development can be delivered on land under single ownership is also extremely helpful as it eliminates many of the complex land assembly issues normally associated with a project of this scale.

 So, when we were preparing the proposals, we looked at connections and movements first, as these tend to be the drivers for commerce and growth which, ultimately, establish places.
 The plan therefore identifies where the main movement corridors will be and builds up a comprehensive hierarchy of routes – footpaths, cycle routes and roads.
 Taking the topography of the land into account, and the need to knit sensitive areas of landscape into the development, this network forms the foundation stone of Plasdŵr as a sustainable place.

 From there, we looked at land use distribution, balancing community, retail, business and housing uses, and developed more detailed design.